Portfolio

 - Survival analysis using gene expression & clinical data (Cox models)

-- Deep learning for xray images and omics (CNNs, transfer learning, VAE, NMF, BERT, GNN)
+- Deep learning for X-ray images and scRNAseq

 - LLM-based assistant for bioinformatics queries